Welcome to today's edition of the Rush 24-7 podcast.

 Join the military, help feed the hungry, seek public office.

-Well, uh I I t I certainly believe in the notion of uh becoming aware of things greater than yourself.
+Well, I certainly believe in the notion of becoming aware of things greater than yourself.

-That happened to Hillary Clinton, I think when she was fifty.
+That happened to Hillary Clinton, I think, when she was 50.

-Uh to most people it happens in their teenage years or early twenties, uh sometimes a little later than that.
+To most people, it happens in their teenage years or early 20s, sometimes a little later than that.

-Uh McCain says that many Americans are indifferent, uh indifferent to, or cynical about the virtues that our country claims.
+McCain says that many Americans are indifferent, indifferent to or cynical about the virtues that our country claims.

 The virtues that our country claims?

-That's like I've had several interviews with the drive-by media over the course of my uh uh heralded career, and I point out to them, yeah, I'm the most listened to program in the in the country.
+That's like I've had several interviews with the drive-by media over the course of my heralded career.

-They were limbaugh claims ought to have the most listened to.
+Limbaugh claims to have the most listened to.

 And in part is a reaction to government's mistakes and incompetence and to the selfishness of some public figures.

-Profit as ne this this could that that phrase could come right out of a Democrat Party playbook.
+Profit as never that phrase could come right out of a Democrat Party playbook.

-That phrase could that phrase has probably been uttered in countless ways, different ways and countless times by every Democrat in Congress at one point or another.
+That phrase has probably been uttered in countless ways, different ways and countless times by every Democrat in Congress at one point or another.

 Speaking of which, how come Jay Rockefeller's never asked about the price of oil?

-And then McCain comes close to calling some Americans spoiled, saying they are cynical because the ease which uh wealth and opportunity have given their lives led them to the mistaken conclusion that America and the liberties its system of governments intended to protect just aren't important to the quality of their lives.
+And then McCain comes close to calling some Americans spoiled, saying they are cynical because the ease which wealth and opportunity have given their lives led them to the mistaken conclusion that America and the liberties its system of government is intended to protect just aren't important to the quality of their lives.

-If people are born in this country and have never left this country and have never seen what life is like elsewhere in the world, their expectations are gonna be astronomically high based on their life experiences in this country.
+If people are born in this country and have never left this country and have never seen what life is like elsewhere in the world, their expectations are going to be astronomically high based on their life experiences in this country.

 People get outraged and get mad.